 Students are scheduled breaks and meal times during learning activities.
-Classroom break is typically ten minutes after each fifty minutes of classroom instruction and mealtime is forty-five minutes.
+Classroom break is typically ten minutes after each fifty minutes of classroom instruction and mealtime is a minimum of forty-five minutes.
 Classroom mealtimes are reflected on the course calendar.